System of National Accounts: OECD role

-Athough the OECD does play an important role in shaping the global statistical system, and has observer status in the United Nations, it is not counted here as a "regional organization".
+Although the OECD does play an important role in shaping the global statistical system, and has observer status in the United Nations, it is not counted here as a "regional organization".
 The reason is that geographically the OECD member states are not in "one region", but are spread across the whole world, from Chile to South Korea, from New Zealand to France and from the United States to Poland.
 So there is no exclusively "regional" mandate.
 Originally, the OECD really was a regional organization.
 It was called the Organisation for European Economic Co-operation (OEEC).
-That institution was founded in 1948 to administer American and Canadian aid under the Marshall Plan for the reconstruction of Europe after World War II.
+That institution was founded in 1948 to administer American and Canadian aid under the Marshall Plan (for the reconstruction of Europe after World War II).
 However, there are now many member countries of the OECD outside Europe, and the international role of the OECD has changed and expanded greatly.
-Now the OECD takes a global approach, working with more than a hundred countries to improve and advise on government policies, economic and business development, statistical analysis, social and environmental issues etc. Compiling comparative SNA data sets, providing macro-economic country analyses and advising on SNA methodology are only a part of a multitude of tasks that the OECD performs today, to help countries to advance.
+Nowadays the OECD takes a global approach, working with more than a hundred countries to improve and advise on government policies, economic and business development, statistical analysis, social and environmental issues etc. Compiling comparative SNA data sets, providing macro-economic country analyses and advising on SNA methodology are only a part of a multitude of tasks that the OECD performs today, to help countries to advance.

 Publication of SNA data

 No single agency has a monopoly on publishing SNA statistics.
-SNA statistical data as such is usually considered to be a public good, and its producers typically do not “own” the data they make publicly available (in the sense of copyright or patent rights).
+SNA statistical data as such is usually considered to be a public good, and its producers typically do not "own" the data they make publicly available (in the sense of copyright or patent rights).
 However, they do own intellectual property and access rights for the processes, methodologies, documents, databases and software used to compile, store, distribute and manage the statistical data (see e.g. Data Act (European Union) and EU Data Act, September 2025).

+Designs

-There are few universal standards for how exactly SNA data are published, in print copy or digitally.
+There are few universal design standards for how exactly SNA data are published, in print copy or digitally.
 There is no universal SNA logo, trademark, barcode or QR-code.
-NSO's typically publish SNA-type national data series using their own formats and styles.
+NSO's and intergovernmental bodies typically publish SNA-type national data series using their own formats and styles.
 International organizations like the IMF, OECD, the World Bank and Eurostat often adjust national SNA data according to their own methodologies.
 International agencies will often include adjusted United States data sets in their comparative SNA statistics, even though the US has its own NIPA accounting system.
 Sometimes estimates for core variables are included for countries/areas which are at present still outside the SNA aegis.